konfiger/konfiger.github.io/README.md

 | contains(String)           | Check if the konfiger contains a key
 | enableCache(Boolean)           | Enable or disable caching, caching speeds up data search but can take up space in memory (very small though)
 | toString()           | All the kofiger datas are parsed into valid string with regards to the delimeter and seprator
+| setCaseSensitivity(Boolean) | change the case sensitivity of the konfiger object, if true `get("Key")` and `get("key")` will return different value, if false same value will be returned.
+| isCaseSensitive() | Return true if the konfiger object is case sensitive and false if it not case sensitive

 ## TODOS